 Active involvement in the community: past member of the Regional Development Australia Whyalla and EP Board; past President and current Member of Rotary, past Director of the Port Lincoln Bendigo Community Bank and past Member of the board of management at Ravendale Community Sports Centre.
 A life member of Apex Clubs Australia, Tasman Football Club and a Paul Harris Fellow of Rotary.

-Currently on the committees of the Lincoln Auto Club and Port Lincoln Auto Sprint in the capacity of treasurer.
+Presently serving as one of 4 chairman of the Port Lincoln Rotary Club for the 2020/21 year.
+Currently on the committees of the Lincoln Auto Club and Southern Eyre justices Association in the capacity of treasurer.

-Marie with her husband Kevin have farmed their properties in the Lock, Kopi & Warramboo districts for almost 40 years before retiring to Tumby Bay in 2007.
+Marie with her husband Kevin have farmed their properties in the Lock, Kopi & Warramboo districts for almost 40 years before retiring to Tumby Bay in 2007, and then Port Lincoln in 2019.
 She was a Director of the Eyre Peninsula Community Foundation from October 2009 to November 2017.

 Marie’s dedication to her community and the agriculture industry is evident in the long list of roles she has had on boards and panels over the years.
 A number of the panels and boards she has served on are – the SA Arts Council for the EP Region; the Lock Health and Welfare Community Board; the South Australian Country Women’s Association going on to be the State President and then later the National President serving from 2000-2003; she was invited to be a member of the Rural Women’s advisory Council to the Deputy Prime Minster.
 She was the SA representative on the National Rural Health Alliance Friends Advisory Committee and Chair of the National Conference held in SA in 2013; Member of the Lower Eyre Health Advisory Council and an active member of the Tumby Bay Hospital and Uringa Auxiliary.
 In 2008 Marie became a director on the Australian Year of the Farmer Ltd.